trestletech/inbox/api_playback/README.md

 #### Update Mock Responses

-Running `py.test tests/api/ --bootstrap` will create a `data` directory with the cached responses from gunks.
-Subsequent runs of `py.test` will check against that.
+Running `./api_playback/bootstrap.py` will create a `data` directory with the cached responses from gunks.
+Subsequent runs of `py.test api_playback/test_api.py` will check against that.

 #### Serve Mock Responses